mastoffel/pinniped_bottlenecks/README.md

-# Analysis workflow for the paper
+# Analysis workflow for "Recent demographic histories and genetic diversity across pinnipeds are shaped by anthropogenic interactions and mediated by ecology and life-history"

 ## Overview